ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

     ```
   Each node will have its own copy of this folder and will access files locally.

-#### Dask Usage on the PIC Server
+#### Dask usage on the PIC server

 To reduce file system load, the simulation output folder is created and saved locally on each node.
 After the
 simulation completes, the output folder is copied back to the original dataset path, specified in
 `config["training_data_loader"]["dataset_path"]`.
 This logic is implemented in the function `run_simulation_dask`
 located in `utilities/simulation_helper/run_simulation_set.py`.

-#### Running the Main Job on HTCondor
+#### Running the main job using HTCondor

 To run the main job on HTCondor, add the following lines to your submit file:

     ```bash
     RUN_FOLDER = <experiment_folder>